Gaganub/Stock-Market-Prediction-using-Python/README.md

 ## Contact & Collaboration

 For partnership opportunities, technical inquiries, or investment discussions, please reach out through the repository's issue tracker or contact the development team directly.

----

-This project represents a significant step forward in making sophisticated financial analysis accessible to all investors, regardless of their experience level.
+Or for any queries, mail me at gaganbiradar.21@icloud.com